 “We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by an offer of a holiday at the sea.
 We are far too easily pleased.”

 – C.S.
 Lewis, “The Weight of Glory.”

 This quote, especially the final line, hits the nail right on the head.
-Again, the problem isn’t that our desire for ordinary pleasures is too great.
-The problem is that our desire for extraordinary ones is far too small.
+Again, the problem is that our desire for value is far too small.
 Desire is a hunger.
-Every time you satisfy your desires on ordinary pleasures, you lesson your appetite for extraordinary ones.
+And every time you satisfy your desires on ordinary pleasures, you lesson your appetite for extraordinary ones.

 Think about the two types of pleasure again…

 Pleasures that create regret are like low-hanging fruit.
-People who live off of low-hanging fruit don’t do it because they lack the motivation to climb to where the higher fruit is.
+They’re easy to reach, and they quickly satisfy our hunger.
+People who live off this low-hanging fruit don’t do it because they lack the motivation to climb to where the higher fruit is.

 “We are far too easily pleased.”

-The voice and the vision in your heart will become clearer, louder and more profound than the noises, distractions and the temptations on the outside.
-This is how you escape the enslavement of every day pleasures and unleash your God-Given potential.
+As this becomes a habit, your desire for value will overshadow all fears, doubt and worry.
+In time, the voice and the vision in your heart will become clearer, louder and more profound than the noises, distractions and temptations on the outside.
+This is how you escape the enslavement of pleasure and unleash your God-Given potential.

-Becoming an extraordinary person isn’t about overcoming fear.
+Again, becoming an extraordinary person isn’t about overcoming fear.
 It’s about finding pleasure in the things which will make you extraordinary.
-And when your desire for these things exceeds your desire for the ordinary pleasures of life, your life will become truly extraordinary.
+Things of value.
+And when your desire to create value exceeds your desire for the pleasure, your life will become truly extraordinary.-Stay Awesome,